buildbot/buildbot/master/docs/developer/database.rst

     interfaces with Buildbot.
 For example, a user may be identified as 'djmitche' in Subversion, 'dustin@v.igoro.us' in Git, and 'dustin' on IRC.
     To support this functionality, each user as a set of attributes, keyed by type.
-The :py:meth:`addUser` method uses these attributes to match users, adding a new user if no matching user is found.
+The :py:meth:`findUserByAttr` method uses these attributes to match users, adding a new user if no matching user is found.

     Users are identified canonically by *uid*, and are represented by *usdicts* (user